 3- The entrance door of some important buildings of Persepolis and Isfahan are decorated with Mogharnas decoration.
 But these decorations were executed on the stone in Persepolis, and in Isfahan with tiles and mosaics. such as the entrances of the Column Dam Hall and the Three Gates Palace of Persepolis and Sheikh Lotfollah Mosque and Shah Mosque of Isfahan.

-4- In most decorations of Persepolis, scenes of historical events are carved such as visiting the king, reception, victories, wars, and etc. have been involved.
+4- In most decorations of Persepolis, scenes of historical events are carved such as visiting the king, reception, victories, wars, etc. have been involved.

-This type of historical scene have been shown in the decoration of Isfahan's buildings too, but Persepolis scenes, are reliefs and Isfahan scenes, such as the head in Caesarea and forty columns and Hasht Behesht Palace, are paintings.
+This type of historical scene has been shown in the decoration of Isfahan's buildings too, but Persepolis scenes, are reliefs and Isfahan scenes, such as the head in Caesarea and forty columns and Hasht Behesht Palace, are paintings.

 5- In Persepolis motifs, by showing the clothes and the delegation of representatives of different nations, an anthropological issue is raised, which is also raised in Safavid paintings.